 If only it were that simple…

-The twist is that Haruhi is actually a girl who wears boys’ clothes, so when the other hosts find out they try and teach her to be more ladylike and refined, meanwhile she teaches the boys how to behave like a regular person instead of the spoiled rich kids they were raised as.
-There’s many possible couples, and quite a few scenes between Haruhi and each of the guys to give them a chance.
+The twist is that Haruhi is actually a girl who wears boys’ clothes, so when the other hosts find out they try and teach her to be more ladylike and refined, meanwhile she teaches the boys how to behave like regular people instead of the spoiled rich kids they were raised as.
+There are many possible couples, and quite a few scenes between Haruhi and each of the guys to give them a chance.
 No one has the same chemistry as her and Tamaki, the prince of the host club, and that proves itself throughout the series.

 8. Izuzu ‘Rin’ Sohma & Hatsuharu ‘Haru’ Sohma (Fruits Basket)

 Haru continued to persevere despite their separation, he pushed when he needed to but let her be alone and distant too.
-They just have a really great dynamic of wanting what’s best for the other person, even if it isn’t what they want in that same moment.
+They just have a really great dynamic of wanting what’s best for each other, even if it isn’t what they want in that same moment.

 7. Nagisa Furukawa & Tomoya Okazaki (Clannad)

 Clannad is definitely one of the more popular romance animes, but it’s also known as one of the saddest animes of all time.
 We find Nagisa and Tomoya in both Clannad and its sequel anime, Clannad: After Story.
 The original series follows Tomoya through high school where he’s always been viewed as a delinquent, but when he befriends Nagisa, he sees school through new eyes as he begins to make new friends and connections.

 The pair begin their time together trying to restart the drama club, but quickly find themselves pulled into other adventures by new and old friends alike.
 While the question of who Tomoya will end up with is posed, it’s pretty clear from the beginning who it will be, and even though he has great chemistry with some of the other girls, nothing beats the bond between him and Nagisa.